memgraph/docs/cloud/cloud-connect.md

 Rust driver `rsmgclient` is implemented as a wrapper around `mgclient`, the official Memgraph client library.
 You will need to install `mgclient` before using `rsmgclient`.

-Step 1: Install `mgclient` which is a C library interface for the Memgraph database.
+Step 1: Install `mgclient`, which is a C library interface for the Memgraph database.
 Follow the installation instructions from [GitHub main page](https://github.com/memgraph/mgclient).

 ```
 git clone https://github.com/memgraph/mgclient